 Program Background In May 1993, CCBH adopted Bathing Beach Water Quality Regulations in order to help protect the public from potential health risks associated with swimming in recreational waters.
 It was deemed necessary to inform

 For an Appointment or Information Call Check Your Beach’s Water Quality Water samples are collected at beaches to check for levels of E. coli bacteria.
 E. coli is a group of bacteria that is commonly found in the intestinal tracts of man and other warm-blooded animals and is therefore used as a sign of water contamination.
 Many types

-Tattoo and Body Piercing (Body Art) Program The Cuyahoga County Board of Health conducts the Tattoo & Body Piercing Program to help protect public health.
+The Cuyahoga County Board of Health conducts the Tattoo & Body Piercing Program to help protect public health.
 The program is conducted under the laws and rules established in Ohio Revised Code and Ohio Administrative Code, and requires all operations that provide tattoo and/or body piercing services

 What is a Brownfield?